DavidMStraub/gramps-gedcom7/README.md

 ## Project Status

-The project is currently in active development.
-The implementation of GEDCOM 7 import is almost complete.
-You can search for the `TODO` comments in the code to see what is still missing.

-**The library is not yet ready for production use, but testing and feedback is welcome!**
+The library provides comprehensive GEDCOM 7 import functionality.
+The implementation covers the vast majority of features and has been successfully tested with real-world files.
+While suitable for production use, users should verify results as with any conversion tool.

 ## Installation